ashishkarnad/sandbox/core/README.md

 **6. See the automated events in [Graphite](http://172.28.128.3/?from=-10minutes&showTarget=sensu-core-sandbox.curl_timings.time_total&target=sensu-core-sandbox.curl_timings.time_total) and the [dashboard client view](http://172.28.128.3:3000/#/clients)**

+We should see a graph of real curl times (in seconds) for the docs site.
 Make sure to enable auto-refresh in Graphite.

 **7. Automate disk usage monitoring for the sandbox**